PratikWayase/system-design-Handbook/README.md

 ## CAP Theorem
 (Consistency, Availability, Partition Tolerance)

-The CAP theorem states that a distributed database system can only guarantee two out of the following three properties at a given time:
+The CAP theorem states that a distributed database system can only guarantee two out of the following three properties at a given time

 - ##### Consistency (C)
 Every read receives the most recent write or an error, ensuring data uniformity across all nodes.